 Throughout my college career, I had opportunities to try new things, including internships in the Roundhouse and with the State Department in Scotland.
 My experience also includes roles within the New Mexico Economic Development Department and the United States Senate.

 Since completing my degrees, I have been working tirelessLY to benefit the lives of New Mexicans I’m currently President of the statewide Young Democrats of NM.
 I have worked to grow our bench and campaigned for strong diverse leaders.
 I was proud to work as A City Economist, applying my background in labor force and resource- based economics to solve real-world issues facing New Mexicans.
-I managed the financial and labor force contract between the city of Santa Fe and Meow Wolf that ensured they stay in our state I built the first of its kind job placement website and software that kept recent NM graduates from leaving home.
-I currently serve on the Aair Quality Control Board.
+I helped built the first of its kind job placement website and software that kept recent NM graduates from leaving home.
+I currently serve on the air Quality Control Board.
 I have fought for issues including advocacy for immigrant communities, environmental law, at-risk youth, and serving as an economic development specialist to keep young New Mexicans and local business here in New Mexico.